 This is after spinning it around to stretch it

 |This is after 10 full minuets of stretching|

-Shape dough into two rounds.
-At this point you can put the dough into the refrigerator until you are ready to make pizza.
+The next day, shape dough into a round.
+At this point you can either rise the dough or put the dough back into the refrigerator until you are ready to make pizza.
 Up to three days.

 Set Pizza Stone on a rack in the lowest position in the oven.
 Preheat oven with stone to as high a temp as you can.
 I can go to 550°.
 I do this for one hour.